sueda-okutan/boun-quota-tracker/README.md

 > NOTE: Only quota availability is monitored periodically.
 Registration is not automated!
 No log in, register, enroll etc. function is provided.

-> NOTE: To use the app you have to build it, and run it using CLI, details in:
+> NOTE: To use the app you have to build it, and run it using CLI, details in: [Building — Qt WebAssembly](#building--qt-webassembly)

 > NOTE: On the web, the notification is only a visual change in the current implementation.
 ---